earthbound19/autobrood/README.md

 Scripts to mass crossbreed, select and render fractal flames (many of which are also called "Electric Sheep").

 # Dependencies
-A cygwin environment on windows; or the scripts may work in a 'nix environment with the necessary programs and dependencies installed.
+A cygwin environment on windows; or the scripts may work in a 'nix environment (and some _do_ work in a Mac envrionment) with the necessary programs and dependencies installed.

 Some necessary dependencies are included.
 The dependencies for xml_split you must install manually; install them with `/_setup/_installDependencies.sh`

 At this writing, many of the scripts are defunct for various reasons and need reworking, but many of them work, also.

-At this writing I'm toying with getting the mac CLI emberrender etc tool to work by installing from the downloaded .dmg from [fractorium.com](http://fractorium.com/) -- here is the [package downlaod URL therefrom](https://drive.google.com/file/d/11mu6K7im7KweMmyg8aui-EoAut4kSX1X/view?usp=sharing) and then adding this to the system $PATH: /Applications/Fractorium.app/Contents/MacOS
+Get the binaries in the `/bin` subfolders appropriate for your platform in your $PATH, or for Mac, install fractorium from the distribution package and add to your path the console apps in that package: `/Applications/Fractorium.app/Contents/MacOS`

 # LICENSE
 All of my original contributions here (e.g. the batch scripts) I dedicate to the Public Domain.

 # TO DO
-- Integrate this command where needed to replace more cumbersome file listings in scripts that use sed to remove .. and ./ strings from listings where file list commands result in that: `find *.png -maxdepth 0 -type f`
+- Clean up this README.md?
-- Make sure --opencl flag is set in render scripts (which I disable when rendering on compys without gpu hardware that can do so)?
+- Manage --opencl flag in render parameters as appropriate
 - Process substitution where otherwise I've been using so many temp files?
 Re: https://en.wikipedia.org/wiki/Process_substitution
 - Expand documentation